erichare/dissertation/README.md

 4. Proposal will have bullet paper as pdf.
 Literally paste it at the end.
 5. Dissertation: Chapter 0 (Lit Review, proposal).
 Each application will be 1 chapter.
 Chapter X at the end will be a conclusion, outcome, high level.
 Future work as well in this chapter.

+## Bullet Notes

+For meeting with Dr. De Brebanter:

+1. Advice on smoothing method.
+Gaussian filter with a long pass and a short pass vs. Show Shiny app.
+2. Width/height/angle of striae, how to account for that
+3. Overall dissertation structure

 ## Lineup Notes

 Big Dream: Providing lineup service to the public